User Tools

 This course does not use commercial similarity-scoring software.
 Researchers at our university and colleagues around the world have shown such software to be dubious and harmful for pedagogy.

-The School of Social and Political Science has a somewhat different attitude and approach toward “Academic misconduct” based more on the idea of catching lazy or dishonest students in wrongdoing and punishing them for it.
-This course is subject to the associated policies at this website.
+The School of Social and Political Science has a somewhat different attitude and approach toward “Academic misconduct” and this course is subject to the associated policies at this website.